 Return your ballot by Election Day to the address on the return envelope.
 There are three options to return your ballot:

-- By mail: Send your ballot so it arrives within 7 days after Election Day using U.S. mail or a package delivery service.
-Absentee ballots returned by mail must be postmarked on or before Election Day.
+- By mail: Send your ballot so it arrives on or before Election Day using U.S. mail or a package delivery service.
+Absentee ballots returned by mail must be received on or before Election Day.

 - Deliver it in person by 3:00 PM on Election Day.

 - Ask someone to deliver your ballot for you by 3:00 PM on Election Day.
 This person cannot deliver more than three ballots.

 The Anoka County Elections Department has a list of Frequently Asked Questions about Absentee Voting by Mail.

 You Voted Absentee - Now What?